Data & Democracy

 Leadership

-Nick Feamster is a Neubauer Professor in the Department of Computer Science and the College and the Faculty Director of Research for the Data Science Institute.
+Nick Feamster is a Neubauer Professor in the Department of Computer Science and the College and the Faculty Director of Tech Policy for the Data Science Institute.
 He researches computer networking and networked systems, with a particular interest in Internet censorship, privacy, and the Internet of Things.
 His work on experimental networked systems and security aims to make networks easier to manage, more secure, and more available.

 William Howell is the Sydney Stein Professor in American Politics at the University of Chicago Harris School of Public Policy, a professor in the Department of Political Science and the College, and the director of the Center for Effective Government.
 He has written widely on separation-of-powers issues and American political institutions, especially the presidency.
 He currently is working on research projects on Obama’s education initiatives, distributive politics, and the normative foundations of executive power.